underyx/conference-notes/craft-2016/technical-debt.md

 - Note: See chart on comparing the cleaning sprint approach and the constant cleaning approach.
-- Monitor cruft through coverage, complexity, coupling, and maintainability
+- Monitor cruft through coverage, complexity, coupling, and maintainability metrics
   - According to CodeClimate, there's a direct correlation between lines of code and code complexity
   - You should be looking at the trends, not the points.
-- By the way, technical debt is still a good thing.
-If you have a plan to pay back and you carefully consider your decision.
   - TODO: Check SonarQube
+- By the way, again, technical debt is still a good thing.
+If you have a plan to pay it back and you carefully consider your decision.